aws-samples/security-baseline-self-test/README.md

 >
 > Once an IAM user is created, select the Security credentials tab on the IAM user details page and click "Create access key" to create an Access key. <br>[[Create IAM User Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)]
 >
-> [Set up the credentials file for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in an environment where AWS CLI is installed.
+> [Set up the credentials file for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in an environment where AWS CLI is installed.<br><br>
+> Tip) AWS CloudShell allows you to use the AWS CLI directly.<br>
+> To learn how to use AWS CloudShell, see [Getting Started with AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html)

 <br>